logto-io/docs/docs/docs/recipes/rbac/manage-permissions-and-roles.md

 - To remove existing permissions, click on the trash bin icon in the very right of the row.

 :::caution
-If a permission is deleted, users with this role will lose the access granted by this permission.
+If a permission is deleted, users or apps with this role will lose the access granted by this permission.
 :::

 ![Manage role permissions](./assets/manage-role-permissions.webp)